villegas-morral/masters-thesis/README.md

 <sup>[_Return to the Table of Contents_](#table-of-contents)</sup>

-This repository contains the code, figures and report of my master thesis, titled "Agent-based modelling of embryonic organoid development", developed in 2024 as part of the Master's degree in Advanced Mathematics and Mathematical Engineering at Universitat Politècnica de Catalunya.
+This repository contains the code, figures, and report of my master's thesis, titled "Agent-based modelling of embryonic organoid development" and developed in 2024 as part of the Master's degree in Advanced Mathematics and Mathematical Engineering at Universitat Politècnica de Catalunya.
 It was carried out at the Multiscale Physics of Living Systems Group, part of the Computational Biology and Complex Systems Research Group ([BIOCOM-SC](https://biocomsc.upc.edu/en)), and supervised by [David Oriola Santandreu](https://davidoriola.mystrikingly.com/).